abysslover/deepparcellation/README.md

 2. Kansei Fukushi Research Institute, Tohoku Fukushi University, Sendai, Miyagi, 9893201, Japan
 3. Department of Neurology, Chonnam National University Medical School, Gwangju, 61469, Republic of Korea

-- The manuscript will be available in the future.
+- The manuscript is available in the [Frontiers in Aging Neuroscience](https://www.frontiersin.org/articles/10.3389/fnagi.2022.1027857/full).

 ## Getting Started
 A step-by-step tutorial is provided in the following sections.